Dalubuhle-Dlamini/Admin-Login-ejb/README.md

 ## Overview

-`Admin-Login-ejb` is a Java EE-based web application for managing users.
-It includes functionalities for registering, logging in, and updating user details.
-The application uses MySQL for data persistence and includes role-based access control (admin vs regular user).
+`Admin-Login-ejb`  is a Java EE-based EJB application for managing users.
+This JAR-only deployment approach focuses on EJB functionality, including user registration, login, and password management.
+The application leverages MySQL for data persistence and uses BCrypt for password hashing.

 ## Technologies Used